-Only applications proposing energy generating system(s) alone will be considered under Topic Area 1.b.
-Topic Area 1.a. and Topic Area 2.
-If an application proposes EEM(s), the application will be deemed nonresponsive and will not be reviewed or considered.
-Applications proposing EEM(s) alone will only be accepted under Topic Area 1.a.
-Topic Area 1.b.
+Only applications proposing energy generating system(s) alone will be considered under Topic Area 1.a. and Topic Area 2.a.
+Applications proposing EEM(s) alone will only be accepted under Topic Area 1.b.
 Applications proposing a combination of EEM(s) and energy generating system(s) will only be accepted under Topic Area 1.c.